 While many views of these stark mountain formations can be seen throughout the park, to get the best idea of the scale of these peaks, the Signal Mountain Trail lends some valuable perspective.

 Consisting of a 6.8-mile round-trip hike and 850 feet of elevation gain, the Signal Mountain Trail begins near Signal Mountain Lodge on the northeast side of the park.
 Climbing up the moderate grade of the Signal Mountain Trail immediately exposes hikers to views of Jackson Lake, the Snake River, and the entirety of the Teton Range.
 The most impressive views await hikers at the top of the trail, at a spot aptly named the Jackson Point Overlook, where the entire Teton Range rings out for your enjoyment.

-11 Two Ocean Lake Loop
+9. Two Ocean Lake Loop

-Located in the northern region of the park and accessed via the Pacific Creek Road, the Two Ocean Lake Loop provides a flat and scenic trail to follow, with possible wildlife sightings the entire way.
+Wildlife sightings are frequent along the entire route.
 Herons, swans, and osprey call the habitat of Two Ocean Lake home, and sightings of elk, moose, and grizzly bears are also considered common.
 The trail makes a full loop around Two Ocean Lake after six miles with minimal elevation gain.

 Where to Stay near Grand Teton National Park for Sightseeing

 Grand Teton National Park and the adventure-town of Jackson offer numerous great places to spend the night.
 Spread throughout the town and surrounding Jackson Hole valley, accommodations range from the definition of decadence to dollar-savings digs.